USRSE/usrse.github.io/_events/repeated/community-call-planning.md

 Any and all suggestions for community topics are welcome at [https://github.com/USRSE/monthly-community-calls/issues](https://github.com/USRSE/monthly-community-calls/issues).
 Anyone in USRSE is super welcome to lead a call on a topic of their choosing.
 Feel free to reach out to the organizers (currently Julia Damerow and
-Chris Hill) on USRSE slack ( "@Julia Damerow" and/or "@Chris Hill") or elsewhere if you would like to host (or help with) a call.
+Abbey Roelofs) on USRSE slack ("@Julia Damerow" and/or "@Abbey Roelofs") or elsewhere if you would like to host (or help with) a call.